jliljebl/flowblade/flowblade-trunk/docs/REFERENCE_GUIDE_OLD.md

   1. Click **Right Mouse** on clip and select Select Sync Parent Clip... on any clip NOT on track V1.
   1. Cursor turns into a Target Cross.
 Click on clip on track V1 to select it as Sync Parent Clip.
   1. Sync Relation is established between the two clips.
 Cursor turns back into a default pointer.
-  1. Sync State Stripe appers on the Sync Child Clip.
+  1. Sync State Stripe appears on the Sync Child Clip.
 Sync State Indicator Stripes on Clips:
     * Green means that clip is in sync with parent.
     * Red means that clip is NOT in sync with parent.
     * Gray means that Sync Parent Clip is no longer on track V1.